Configuring sk-burglary 3.6.0

 }

-This table defines the reputation needed to complete each level.
-For example, 5,000 reputation is required for level 1 and 10,000 for level 2.
+This table defines the reputation gap needed to complete each level.
+For example, 2,000 reputation is required to go from level 1 to 2, and 3,500 to go from level 2 to 3.
+The cumulative total to max level is ~206,500 rep (~100-120 runs).

 Earning reputation

 Reputation is earned by completing specific actions, with rewards varying based on the action and its difficulty.
+All reputation modifications are validated and applied server-side to prevent exploitation.

 Reputation is also earned from daily tasks, which are loaded only when you check the list at the bossman.